General Staff Information/ Full-time and Summer

 We don’t ever hire high school students and only rarely do we hire college freshmen.
 This is a better environment for employees who are experienced at being away from home and who are already accustomed to making life choices for themselves.

 - Bearskin is one of the larger resorts on the Gunflint Trail, but we are still a small, family-owned resort.
 We are very dependent on the reliability of a minimal number of employees.
 If you leave earlier than you promised, it is no small thing — we employ exactly the right number of people to make it through the season.
 We will ask you to sign a contract specifying your end date, and your final check will be dependent upon reaching your contractual date.
+We need you to be here when you promised to be here.

 - College students, please be honest about your ending dates.
 We will give first priority to summer employees who can start by mid-May and especially to those who can work through Labor Day, or close to that date.
 If you are returning to college, check your fall start date before you apply, please!
 Fall & winter seasonal employees will be hired through specific dates.
 If you choose to leave weeks or months early, it puts a great deal of stress on the remaining staff.
 Choose your end dates carefully when you apply.